Case Study: CeX

 One of those ambitious individuals who dreamt up CeX was Hugh Man, who still works closely with the company as Franchise Director.
 Since establishing the first CeX store on Tottenham Court Road, London, in 1992, Hugh and his fellow founders have watched their business grow into an international success.

 Decision to Franchise

-In 2005, the company’s Directors decided to franchise their proven and increasingly popular business model with Franchise Development Services (FDS).
-When CeX launched its franchise opportunity, its aim was to open 100 stores within five years – a target that was successfully achieved, and exceeded.
+In 2005, the company’s Directors decided to franchise their proven and increasingly popular business model with Ashtons Franchise Consulting (AFC).
+When CeX launched its franchise opportunity, its aim was to open 100 stores within five years – a target that was successfully achieved and exceeded.
 CeX’s intention was to expand with corporate stores and franchised stores operating in tandem.
-This strategy in the UK has allowed CeX to accelerate their overall expansion from 25 stores in 2006 to 169 in 2012.
+This strategy in the UK has allowed CeX to accelerate its overall expansion from 25 stores in 2006 to 169 in 2012.

 Management & Financial Issues